binaryshrey/AEGIS/README.md

 - `FIRING_DODGE`: A fixed firing pattern has been detected for this opponent.
 The agent should avoid placing ships in the cells the opponent targets early.
 This directly feeds into the dangerous squares computation for placement.

-- `TIMING_OK`: The agent's average move time is healthy (below 50ms).
-No action needed.

-- `TIMING_RISK`: The agent's average move time is high (above 50ms), approaching the turn timeout.
-The agent should simplify its computations or reduce heatmap resolution.
+Timing lessons (`TIMING_OK` and `TIMING_RISK`) were removed as they generated pure noise: the agent's average decision time of 70 to 126ms is well within the 10,000ms turn timeout, and the lessons provided no actionable signal.

 Each lesson includes a confidence score, the number of games it is based on, baseline and result metrics, improvement gain, and an application counter.
 Lessons are persisted to `data/lessons.json`.